From cultural diversity to historic sights and Bavarian castles, there’s something for everyone in Germany.

 A walk through the Old Town takes you to over ten UNESCO-listed historic buildings from the Classical Weimar period, including the royal stables, the neo-Gothic Town Hall and Baroque Duke Palaces.

-Airport: Erfurt–Weimar Airport (ERF) is 30 miles from the city.
+Nearest airport: Erfurt–Weimar Airport (ERF) is 30 miles from the city.

-Airport: Düsseldorf International Airport (DUS) is 4 miles from the city centre.
+Nearest airport: Düsseldorf International Airport (DUS) is 4 miles from the city centre.